Michelle Dixon, Program and Development Consultant

 Margo Simon Golden has served on the Board of Directors of the Massachusetts Breast Cancer Coalition (MBCC) since 2006 and was elected President in 2009.
 She served on the Executive Board of Directors of the Women’s Community Cancer Project and continues to represent MBCC on the Board of Directors of the Alliance for a Healthy Tomorrow.
 She earned her Master’s Degree in Public Health from Boston University and has worked as Regional Coordinator at Oxfam America, Clinical Nutritionist/Community Educator at St. Elizabeth’s Medical Center, Project Coordinator/Epidemiologist at Massachusetts Health Research Institute, Senior Research Associate/Program Manager at Beth Israel Deaconess Medical Center, and Senior Research Associate at New England Research Institute, Inc.

-Margo has testified before the following committees: the Boston City Council’s Committee on Health and Human services in favor of Resolution to Reduce Dioxin Exposure and Emissions by Setting Purchasing Guidelines in 2003, the Joint Committee on Environment Natural Resources and Agriculture in favor of the Safer Alternatives Bill (An act for a competitive economy through safer alternatives to toxic chemicals) in 2009, and Boston City Council’s Committee on Environment and Health in a hearing to investigate and examine the environmental and health risks to Boston residents posed by Bisphenol-A in 2010.
+Margo has testified before the following committees: the Boston City Council’s Committee on Health and Human services in favor of Resolution to Reduce Dioxin Exposure and Emissions by Setting Purchasing Guidelines and the Boston City Council’s Commitee on Environment and Health hearing to investigate the and examine the environmental and health risks to Boston residents posed by Bisphenol-A, at the MA State House before the Joint Committee on Environment Natural Resources and Agriculture in favor of the Safer Alternatives Bill (An act for a competitive economy through safer alternatives to toxic chemicals), and the Joint Committe on Public Safety and Homeland Security Hearing to support an act to prohibit the distribution in commerce of children’s products and upholstered furniture containing certain flame retardants.

 Lisa M. Foley, Vice President